mx-ruthie/mx-ruthie/README.md

 - 👋 Hi, I’m @mx-ruthie
 - 👀 I’m interested in coding, tarot, queer issues, and neurodiversity.
-- 🌱 I currently work for honeycomb.io doing mostly front-end tasks related to Observability.
+- 🌱 I currently work for honeycomb.io on an App Enablement platform team focused on making developing in the front end better for our teams.
 - 💞️ I’m looking to deepen my skillset and continue investing in my career.
 - 📫 How to reach me: ruth.diane.irvin@gmail.com